Skip to main content

 • “If I had one gripe with the game, it's that it could probably do with some better optimization; it's very stressful on my GPU (RTX 2070) for some reason.”

 • “Game doesn't seem to be optimized for regular controllers simply due to the game overall being far too input sensitive.
 This wouldn't be a problem if launching attacks, which seems to be a fairly important part of the majority of characters' move sets, wasn't crouching forward holding.
-This makes transitioning into the move incredibly impractical unless you are playing stick.”
+This makes transitioning into the move incredibly impractical unless you are playing with a stick.”

 • emotional